History of Quebec: Royal Province (1663–1760)

 In the early 1700s, Governor Callières concluded the Great Peace of Montreal, which not only confirmed the alliance between the Algonquian peoples and New France, but also definitively ended the Beaver Wars.
 In 1701, Pierre Le Moyne d'Iberville founded the district of Louisiana and made its administrative headquarter Biloxi.
-Its headquarter was later moved to Mobile, and then to New Orleans.
+Its headquarters was later moved to Mobile, and then to New Orleans.
+During this time, the town had a population of 2,000 settlers.
 In 1738, Pierre Gaultier de Varennes, extended New France to Lake Winnipeg.
 In 1742, his voyageur sons, François and Louis-Joseph, crossed the Great Plains and discovered the Rocky Mountains.

 From 1688 onwards, the fierce competition between the French Empire and British Empire to control North America's interior and monopolize the fur trade pitted New France and its Indigenous allies against the Iroquois and English -primarily in the Province of New York- in a series of four successive wars called the French and Indian Wars by Americans, and the Intercolonial wars in Quebec.
-The first three of these wars were King William's War (1688-1697), Queen Anne's War (1702-1713), and King George's War (1744-1748).
+The first three of these wars were King William's War (1688–1697), Queen Anne's War (1702–1713), and King George's War (1744–1748).
 Many notable battles and exchanges of land took place.
 In 1690, the Battle of Quebec became the first time Québec's defences were tested.
 In 1713, following the Peace of Utrecht, the Duke of Orléans ceded Acadia and Plaisance Bay to the Kingdom of Great Britain, but retained Île Saint-Jean, and Île-Royale (Cape Breton Island) where the Fortress of Louisbourg was subsequently erected.
 These losses were significant since Plaisance Bay was the primary communication route between New France and France, and Acadia contained 5,000 Acadians.
 In the siege of Louisbourg in 1745, the British were victorious, but returned the city to France after war concessions.